 Golgotha means skull or head in Hebrew.
 The Gospels record Golgotha as the place where Jesus was crucified adding the meaning of the place of the skull seen in St. Matthew 27:33, St. Mark 15:22, St. Luke 23:33 and St. John 19:17.
-Death was never God's will.
-In the book of Genesis, we read that Adam and Eve disobeyed God, but God's deep love for man never changed.
-For Orthodox Christians, their expulsion from Paradise is seen as a sign of God's mercy.
-He did not want to see his children live forever apart from him.
-Although sin caused death, Christ died on the cross to defeat both death and Satan.
 The Hours of the Good Friday Service When we attend a Good Friday service, we think of the sacrifice Jesus made for us to have eternal life.
 Through each of these hours on Good Friday, we remember how Jesus suffered for us.
 Through prayers, hymns, and Scripture readings, each hour we meditate on the suffering our Lord endured to save the human race.
-Learning Outcome Check Summarize the events of each hour of Holy/Great Friday.
+Midnight: Jesus is arrested

-Midnight: Jesus is arrested After Jesus had his Last Supper and blessed the first Eucharist with His disciples, He went to the Mount of Olives to pray.
-There, He told His three beloved disciples, Peter, James, and John, to watch and pray with Him as He prayed.
-Jesus returned three times to see what his disciples were doing.
-Sadly, each time they were found sleeping, they had to be warned.
-As Jesus was scolding them, the chief priest's soldiers, along with Judas Iscariot, came with swords and lanterns to publicly arrest Jesus.
-Judas betrayed Jesus with a kiss so the soldiers would recognise Him.
+Arrest of Jesus After Jesus celebrated His Last Supper and blessed the first Eucharist with His disciples, He went to the Mount of Olives to pray.
+There He told His three beloved disciples, Peter, James, and John, to watch and pray with Him as He prayed.
+Jesus returned three times to see what His disciples were doing.
+Sadly, each time they were found sleeping and had to be warned.
+As Jesus was scolding them, the chief priest's soldiers, along with Judas Iscariot, came with swords and lanterns to arrest Jesus publicly.
+Judas betrayed Jesus with a kiss, signalling to the soldiers who He was.
 The soldiers arrested Jesus.
-He was taken to the high priests (Caiaphas and Annas) in the presence of the Sanhedrin, which was a group of Jewish religious leaders that had religious, civil, and criminal authority at the time.
+He was taken to the high priests (Caiaphas and Annas) in the presence of the Sanhedrin which was a group of Jewish religious leaders that had the religious, civil, and criminal authority at the time.
+Morning: The High Priest Holds Trial and Sends Jesus to Pilate